jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## osTicket

-LibreNMS can send alerts to osTicket API which are then converted to osTicket tickets.
+KartsNMS can send alerts to osTicket API which are then converted to osTicket tickets.

 **Example:**